 LEAD CHANGE IN SOCIETY

-After you complete the Frontline programme you will become part of the Fellowship, a community of individuals who are applying themselves to address social disadvantage.
+After you complete the programme you will join the Fellowship, a growing community of over 2,000 social workers.

 For those of us who have never experienced social work first hand, it can be difficult to imagine what a social worker does.
 Read our participants’ stories to find out more about the role and learn about the difference you could make on the Frontline programme.

 - Kasey’s experience of working with children and families throughout the pandemic has opened her eyes to new and creative ways of working.

 - Two Frontline programme participants, Sally and Jacob, worked hard alongside parents-to-be, Lacey and Lee, to ensure that baby Logan would be able to remain safely in the parents’ care once born, but with intensive support from professionals.

 - Durham is a fantastic place to live and work.
 I’ve got a first-hand understanding of how people have grown up and the different challenges of being northern.

 - I always thought that I would become a teacher, but as time went by I realised that teaching wasn’t pastoral enough for me.